 Australian Book Auctions is Australia’s premier auction house for rare books, manuscripts, and historical and literary properties.
-Since our foundation in 1999, ABA has become the leading auction house for books and related properties in Australia and one of the leading book auction houses in the world.
+Since our foundation in 1999, we have become the leading auction house for books and related properties in Australia and one of the leading book auction houses in the world.

 Our sales offer something for everyone: travel, voyage art, modern first editions, children’s books, art and illustrated books, private press, literary and historical manuscripts, historical and topographical art, Militaria, Australiana, sport and more.

-ABA is the auction house that was entrusted with the sale of the highly important DAVIDSON COLLECTION.
-The sale of the Davidson Collection, the most important collection of Australiana in private hands, realized in excess of A$13,000,000 over 2005-2008, breaking all Australian records and quite a few world records.
+We were the auction house that was entrusted with the sale of the highly important DAVIDSON COLLECTION.
+The sale of the Davidson Collection, the most important collection of Australiana in private hands, realised in excess of A$13,000,000 over 2005-2008, breaking all Australian records and quite a few world records.

 Barbara Hince, has extensive experience in the book world as the owner of Kenneth Hince Fine & Rare Books, and as a valuer of major institutional libraries.
 Barbara is one of the founders, and a current director, of Australian Book Auctions.

 Jonathan Wantrup, owner of New Century Antiquarian Books.
 Specialising in rare and important Australian books, manuscripts, and ephemera, Jonathan Wantrup has worked as a bookseller and as an auctioneer for over three decades.
-He is the author of the standard collector’s reference Australian Rare Books 1788-1900 (first published 1987, revised and expanded edition to be published in 2022).
+He is the author of the standard collector’s reference Australian Rare Books 1788-1900 (revised and expanded edition 2023).
 Jonathan is one of the founders, and a current director, of Australian Book Auctions.

 Dr Gavin de Lacy has worked as an auctioneer & bookseller since 2002, and is approved to value for the Australian Government’s Cultural Gifts Program.